d-morrison/IntroStatActivities/_book/03-A05-EDA-quantitative.md

 1. Histograms, box plots, and dot plots can all be used to graphically display a single quantitative variable.

 2. The box plot is created using the five number summary: minimum value, quartile 1, median, quartile 3, and maximum value.
-Values in the data set that are less than $Q_1 - 1.5*IQR$ and greater than $Q_3 + 1.5*IQR$ are considered outliers and are graphically represented by a dot outside of the whiskers on the box plot.
+Values in the data set that are less than $Q_1 - 1.5\times IQR$ and greater than $Q_3 + 1.5\times IQR$ are considered outliers and are graphically represented by a dot outside of the whiskers on the box plot.

 3. Data should be summarized numerically and displayed graphically to give us information about the study.

 4. When comparing distributions of quantitative variables we look at the shape, center, spread, and for outliers.
-There are two measures of center: mean and the median and two measures of spread: standard deviation and the interquartile range, IQR = Q3 - Q1.
+There are two measures of center: mean and the median and two measures of spread: standard deviation and the interquartile range, $IQR = Q_3 - Q_1$.

 ### Additional notes